Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 |[`minValue`](xref:UnityEngine.InputSystem.Composites.AxisComposite.minValue)|The value returned if the [`negative`](xref:UnityEngine.InputSystem.Composites.AxisComposite.negative) side is actuated.
 Default is -1.|
 |[`maxValue`](xref:UnityEngine.InputSystem.Composites.AxisComposite.maxValue)|The value returned if the [`positive`](xref:UnityEngine.InputSystem.Composites.AxisComposite.positive) side is actuated.
 Default is 1.|

-If Controls from both the `positive` and the `negative` side are actuated, then the resulting value of the axis Composite depends on the `whichSideWin` parameter setting.
+If controls from both the `positive` and the `negative` side are actuated, then the resulting value of the axis Composite depends on the `whichSideWin` parameter setting.

 | [`WhichSideWins`](xref:UnityEngine.InputSystem.Composites.AxisComposite.WhichSideWins) | Description                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |